-- 7.1 The identification of being 'at risk' of redundancy is not a notice of redundancy. - 7.2 Employees 'at risk' will be invited to a meeting(s) with their manager and Trade Union representative or work colleague to: - Discuss how the proposed changes affect the individual. - Explain why the individual is at risk of redundancy. - Discuss ideas for avoiding redundancy dismissals, reducing the number of staff 'at risk' who are made redundant and mitigating the consequences of any redundancy dismissals. - Explore the possibility of redeployment. - Explain the process for redeployment. - Explain the arrangements for protection of pay and terms and conditions where applicable. - Offer support and assistance. - Discuss any other relevant issues and processes which may include providing a redundancy payment estimate if requested. - 7.3 A written record of the individual meetings will be kept and provided to the employee and their Trade Union representative where applicable.
-The record will be a note of the main points discussed at the meeting; however, they will not be verbatim. - 7.4 Staff 'at risk' will be required to register with NHS Jobs and apply for suitable posts.
-The HR Team will use the full functionality of NHS Jobs e.g. the "restricted vacancy" functionality to support redeployment of staff at risk.
+- 7.1 The identification of being 'at risk' of redundancy is not a notice of redundancy. - 7.2 Employees 'at risk' will be invited to a meeting(s) with their manager and Trade Union representative or work colleague to: - Discuss how the proposed changes affect the individual. - Explain why the individual is at risk of redundancy. - Discuss ideas for avoiding redundancy dismissals, reducing the number of staff 'at risk' who are made redundant and mitigating the consequences of any redundancy dismissals. - Explore the possibility of redeployment. - Explain the process for redeployment.

-- 7.5 Staff 'at risk' will be given prior consideration for other posts that are or become vacant in the CCG during a specific organisational change and, subject to any agreed arrangements regarding suitable alternative employment and trial periods, will remain on the register until their last day of service. - 7.6 Special provision is made in law where an employee's job becomes redundant whilst he or she is absent on maternity or adoption leave.
+- Explain the arrangements for protection of pay and terms and conditions where applicable. - Offer support and assistance. - Discuss any other relevant issues and processes which may include providing a redundancy payment estimate if requested. - 7.3 A written record of the individual meetings will be kept and provided to the employee and their Trade Union representative where applicable.
+The record will be a note of the main points discussed at the meeting; however, they will not be verbatim. - 7.4 Staff 'at risk' will be required to make every effort to apply for suitable posts as they are advertised.
+Staff 'at risk' should consider all opportunities to seek alternative employment as failure to do so may challenge their right to redundancy.
+The HR Team will use the full functionality of trac e.g., the talent pool where it notifies applicants of roles similar that have been published. - 7.5 Staff 'at risk' will be given prior consideration for other posts that are or become vacant in the ICB during a specific organisational change and, subject to any agreed arrangements regarding suitable alternative employment and trial periods, will remain on the register until their last day of service. - 7.6 Special provision is made in law where an employee's job becomes redundant whilst he or she is absent on maternity or adoption leave.
 The employee is entitled to be offered any suitable alternative employment before the existing contract ends, in preference to employees who are not absent on such leave.